theseniordads/DadWeb/_updates/2023-03-24-netbest-is-back.md

 layout: update_post
 style: updates
 ---
-We've started restoring the [Features](../features/) section, starting with a restoration of [NetBest](../features/netbest/), our celeberation of the best of tha NetWeb!!!
+We've started restoring the [Features](../features/) section, starting with a restoration of [NetBest](../features/netbest/), our celeberation of the best of tha NetWeb!!!<!--more-->

 Unfortunately, it was the best of tha NetWeb when we last updated the page in 1997!!!!
 So none of the original links work!!!!
 However, [Wayback Machine](https://web.archive.org) to the rescue!!!!
 We were surprised to find that nearly all the w3siteys we featured in 1997 were archived and viewable enough, so we rejigged our links to point there!!!!